 However, I finished the book feeling energized about the world we can create if we all make small positive incremental changes.
 Cities full of trees, wildlife, no car ownership, re-purposed roads for recreational use all within net zero carbon emissions just sounds cool and something to look forward to.

 Well, I will be thinking a little more deeply about who to vote for and what vision they have for the future.
-I’ve told my husband to stop pontificating and get on with replacing our LPG system for a heat pump, and we’re actively discussing about how we can buy more local, seasonal produce in practice.
+I’ve told my husband to stop pontificating and get on with replacing our LPG system for a heat pump.
+We’re actively discussing about how we can buy more local, seasonal produce.
 I really think we can do it for about the same cost as our normal supermarket run.
 We just need to get organised and think about how to do it in practice.
 Perhaps I’ll write another blog about this.

 I realise this is just a start, but just imagine the impact if everyone made 2 or 3 moves to live more sustainably.
 When we’ve learned from that experience make 2 or 3 more and so on…